dingaaling/citi-map/README.md

 8. Select the `Database` and `Hosting options for Firebase CLI features

 9. Select `Use an existing project` and connect to the project you created in step 1.
+10. Choose `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
-10. Add Real-time Database using us-central1
+11. Add Real-time Database using us-central1
-11. Use `build` as your public directory
+12. Use `build` as your public directory
-12. Yes, configure as a single-page app
+13. Yes, configure as a single-page app
-13. Run `yarn build` to compile the project and prepare for deployment
+14. Run `yarn build` to compile the project and prepare for deployment
-14. Run `firebase deploy` to deploy the app
+15. Run `firebase deploy` to deploy the app

 ## Connecting the App with a database

 ### Using a firebase realtime database

 1. Make sure you have a valid project in your Firebase console.
 If not please refer to Hosting the App on Firebase section of this page
-2 Create a new file `config.js` in the `/src` folder of the app
+2. Create a new file `config.js` in the `/src` folder of the app
 3. Copy the config information provided on your Project settings page in the `/src/config.js` file.
 Here's an example of the content of the file with some random values:

 ```